confluentinc/examples/multiregion/README.md

 The data is copied from the leader to every member of the ISR before the producer gets an acknowledgement.
 The followers in an ISR can become the leader if the current leader fails.

-An `observer` is a broker/replica that also has a copy of data for a given topic-partition, and consumers are allowed to read from them even though it's not the leader (known as "Follower Fetching").
+An `observer` is a broker/replica that also has a copy of data for a given topic-partition, and consumers are allowed to read from them even though it is not the leader (known as "Follower Fetching").
 However, the data is copied asynchronously from the leader such that a producer does not wait on observers to get back an acknowledgement.
 Observers can never participate in the ISR list and cannot become the leader if the current leader fails.